tommyaweosme/hash-random-emergence/README.md

 A pattern that repeatedly recplicates itself somewhere else (1|1) (3|2) is a spaceship.

-A pattern that repeatedly replicates itself in the same spot (no known examples) is an oscillator.
+A pattern that repeatedly replicates itself in the same spot (2|954) is an oscillator.

 A pattern that repeatedly replicates itself exponentially (2|e) is a duplicator.